wtjerry/haskell_firstSteps/README.md

 # First steps in haskell
-This project acts as a braindump in my journey of learning Haskell.
+This project acts as a brain dump in my journey of learning Haskell.
 It consists of:
 - Installation & basic usage instructions (this README)
 - chapters in which i try to explain concepts in my own words (this README)
-- codewars challanges (subfolder codewars)
+- codewars challenges (subfolder codewars)
 - Haskell Programming From First Principles exercises (subfolder hpffp)
 - Random exercises / ideas (*.hs in root folder)

-Altough i am still far of knowing Haskell fully well, in my opinion it is not a difficult language to apply.
+Although i am still far of knowing Haskell fully well, in my opinion it is not a difficult language to apply.
 It is not even difficult to learn.
 However it is difficult to teach.
 As it is a language with the goal to unify FP principles into one language and give cutting edge research a common ground, many concepts are explained in research papers.
 The language & terminology used is many times not beginner friendly.
 As Haskell is a pure (here meaning no side effects) language, you need to learn about many concepts first to be able to understand even a very simple program.

 There are many attempts in changing that.
-Here are some of my recomendations (i am in no way affiliated with any of them):
+Here are some of my recommendations (i am in no way affiliated with any of them):
 - http://haskellbook.com/ (Haskell Programming From First Principles)
 - https://en.wikibooks.org/wiki/Haskell#Beginner's_Track
 - https://hoogle.haskell.org/